getodk/aggregate-components/README.txt

 validation, and expect-continue semantics (provided Google's UrlFetchService supports those semantics).

+Version was updated to 1.1.2 with Java 1.7 compiler and AppEngine 1.9.18

 (3) TomcatUtils

 A wrapper to the Javax ImageIO library for resizing the images